-I hereby certify that, in my opinion, the primary rate of the employers' contribution for the whole Fund for each of the three years beginning 1 April 2021 is 43.7% of pensionable pay plus £140,000 p.a. in respect of expenses.
+I hereby certify that, in my opinion, the primary rate of the employers' contribution for the whole Fund for each of the three years beginning 1 April 2021 is 21.7% of pensionable pay.

 The primary rate of contribution for each employer for the three year period beginning 1 April 2021 is set out in the attached schedule.